 - Subscription boxes: monthly, bi-monthly, and quarterly subscription boxes have grown in popularity over the past 3 years.
 Offer a specially curated subscription box to increase sales on Father’s Day.

 - Segmentation & Targeting: The 25 – 44 demographic spends the highest money, target them if they are compatible with your business niche.

-Father’s Day is an emotional holiday; for many, it is a time to say thank you to their dad’s for their unconditional love and support.
+Father’s Day is an emotional holiday; for many, it is a time to say thank you to their dads for their unconditional love and support.
 For others, Father’s Day is a chance to show their appreciation for men who influenced their lives and taught them valuable lessons.
-It is a way to encourage young fathers and show your support.
+It is a way to encourage young fathers and show their support.